-Independent Careers Information, Advice and Guidance (CIAG) is provided by the School Business Manager.
+Independent Careers Information, Advice and Guidance (CIAG) is provided by a qualified member of our student support team.

 All students receive CIAG meetings throughout Year 10 and 11.
-In the Autumn Term, students in Year 11 and their parents/carers are supported by the school to explore post-16 options and to make applications to their chosen post-16 providers.
+In the Autumn Term, students in Year 11 and their parents/carers are supported by the school to explore post-16 options and to make applications to their chosen post-16 providers through Help You Choose.
+Home (helpyouchoose.org)